IcebergLettuce/Thesis/README.md

-# Foreword
+# Content

-This repository contains the source code and the end-to-end pipeline of the Thesis: "xxx."
-We added an explanation to run the pipeline locally within a Docker container.
-The original data used in the study is a property of Charite and, unfortunately publicly not available.
+This repository contains the source code and the end-to-end pipeline of the Thesis: "xxx.".
+The system was developed to run on the High-Performance Cluster of the Berlin Institute of Health to automate experiments.
+This system allowed to run many experiments with as little manual overhead as possible.

+The original data used in the study is a property of Charite and, unfortunately, publicly not available.
+However, we made it possible to experience the end-to-end pipeline locally within a Docker container.

+We emphasize running the Docker example on a local machine and experience the framework and how it works.
+We hope that this - still - sketchy implementation motivates people to automate their workflows similarly.

+**Improvements and Directions:**\
+We suggest splitting the framework into multiple stand-alone applications (microservices) and maintain them in their repositories.
+They would be served as APIs to the user who develops their model against these APIs.
+Additionally, we recommend using a proper relational database instead of the filesystem.

 **This repository contains the following:**